charanteja606/Data-Structure/README.md

 3Q:-To compile and execute a C source code to check the number is prime or not , odd or even and number is perfect number or not.
 4Q:-To compile and execute a C source code to  inventory report for customers 5Q:-To compile and execute a C source code to calculate factorial of a given number using recursion.
+To compile and execute a C source code to calculate factorial of a given number using recursion.